 Jeff McKay became the head coach of the Corban University baseball team in 2010.
 During his time at the helm of the Warriors, he guided Corban to back-to-back 29-plus win seasons and in 2014, the team finished tied for third in the conference standings, ultimately taking third in the conference tournament – the highest finish in program history.
 Jeff is currently the most winningest coach in Corban’s baseball history with 162 wins.

 Jeff graduated from the University of Oregon with a Bachelor of Science degree in physical education.
-He and his wife, Jodi, have two children – Annie Warner, of Aumsville, OR and Torie Grubb, of Conrad, MT – and 4 grandsons!
+He and his wife, Jodi, have two children – Annie Warner, of Salem, OR and Torie Grubb, of Conrad, MT – and 4 grandsons!

 Director of Operations